cmadland/teaching/pages/02.edci335/04.week-1/03.la-alt/section.md

 published: false
 ---

 If you'd rather not use hypothes.is, you may want to record some notes in a forum post in CourseSpaces.
-Make sure you include a link to the article or site in your post so that other students can find your source.
+Make sure you include a link to the article or site in your post so that other learners can find your source.

 You do not need to use formal APA or MLA styles in forum posts.